dell/terraform-provider-redfish/docs/resources/idrac_server_configuration_profile_import.md

 Required:

 - `filename` (String) File Name - The name of the server configuration profile file to import.
 This is the name of the file that was previously exported using the Server Configuration Profile Export operation.
 This file is typically in the xml/json format
+- `share_type` (String) Share Type - The type of share being used to import the Server Configuration Profile file.

 Optional: